twbs/bootstrap/site/content/docs/5.3/layout/gutters.md

 ## Horizontal gutters

-`.gx-*` classes can be used to control the horizontal gutter widths.
+`.gx-*` classes can be used to control the horizontal and vertical gutter widths.
 The `.container` or `.container-fluid` parent may need to be adjusted if larger gutters are used too to avoid unwanted overflow, using a matching padding utility.
 For example, in the following example we've increased the padding with `.px-4`:

 {{< example class="bd-example-cols" >}}
 <div class="container px-4 text-center">